Crazy Busy? 3 Steps to Take Back Control

 It was my pleasure to welcome Kristin Seymour back to Distraction to discuss ADHD and Productivity.
 Kristin knows firsthand how tough it is to have be productive when you have ADHD.
 Not only does she have ADHD, but Kristin is the mom of two ADHD teens, and she’s also an ADHD specialist.
 In S3 Ep 9, she shares more of her “life hacks” along with some special advice for parents of ADHD kids.

-LISTEN NOW to Kristin’s sage advice on how to achieve productivity in the midst of chaos.
+LISTEN NOW to Kristin’s sage advice on ADHD and productivity.
+You’ll learn how to achieve productivity in the midst of chaos.

 Reflecting on the recent news events in the United States, reminds me why connections are critical.
 Which is why I encourage you to make it a point to rediscover the goodness in people.
 It is time to get to know each other again, especially people who disagree with us.